 (2) Markle’s delivery was way overdue.
 On October 15, 2018, when Kensington Palace announced her pregnancy, Markle had already had her 12-week scan.
 A week later, she told someone whom she was greeting in a line up that she was 16 weeks pregnant.
 At the time of the pregnancy announcement, reporter Emily Andrews said: “We understand that she was around 14/15 weeks, and so, we think that the baby is due in early April.
 I think maybe March, I think the baby might be born in March.”
 (Town&Country)

 (3) Unkown place of delivery: The birth announcement made no mention of a hospital, nor does it bear the signatures of medical witnesses.
 The media had photographers on standby in all the hospitals, but they did not report on the birth.
 All of which suggests a home delivery, which was risky for a first birth by a woman of Markle’s age, 37.

-(4) The strange baby bump: Skeptics had noted that the baby bump that Markle constantly cradled had behaved in a strange way — looking big one day and flat a few days later, creasing or folding in the middle (like Beyoncé’s baby bump), wobbling, and shifting from side to side.
+(4) The strange baby bump: Skeptics had noted that the baby bump that Markle constantly cradled had behaved in a strange way — changing shapes from day to day, looking big one day and flat a few days later, creasing or folding in the middle (like Beyoncé’s baby bump), wobbling, and shifting from side to side.
 (Harry Markle)

 Here’s a video of Markle’s folding baby bump:

 Below is a video of Markle’s wobbling baby bump: